MMST: As a place

 These proposals fall into two main streams of thought.
 One school places MMST in a geographical region based on the identification of three other regions surrounding Hebron, Sokho, and Ziph (the other words on the LMLK seals).
 The chief problem is that the majority of the seal impressions were not found in any particular region associated with one of the four inscriptions.
 For example, the majority of HBRN stamps were found at Lachish significantly to the west.
-An alternative strategy identifies MMST in the vicinity of Jerusalem (which includes Ramat Rachel) based upon the datum that the majority of MMST stamps were excavated in and around there.
+The other school of thought identifies MMST in the vicinity of Jerusalem (which includes Ramat Rachel), based upon the fact that the majority of MMST stamps were excavated in and around there.
 The chief problem is that there were more HBRN stamps than MMST found at Jerusalem and more Z(Y)F stamps than MMST found at Ramat Rachel (Grena, 2004, pp. 354–360).

 In further support of a place name interpretation is the notion that MMST was lost from the Hebrew Masoretic version of the Book of Joshua, but preserved in a form corrupted beyond recognition through Greek transliteration in the Septuagint.
 The Septuagint version contains eleven additional place names, one of which could correspond to the lost MMST (Rainey, 1982, p.
 59; cf. in the New Revised Standard Version):